gdepeute/dae.notes/estaff.newco.md

 - Bob's email 1/23 titles "Questions to think about"
   - You might be able to get US based floods from NWS and fires from local/regional and state fire agencies, but our proprietary solution is GLOBAL and based on Satellite imagery
-  - Yes, it would appear IMB is
+  - Yes, it would appear IBM is investing heavily, and also has an asset focus -